ABIF-McGill/Intro_to_Fiji_Macros/README.md

 * Paste the code into the large text field in the Batch Process window
 * Click Process

-Fiji will then apply apply this function to all images in the selected input folder, and save as new Tiff images in the Output folder.
+Fiji will then apply this function to all images in the selected input folder, and save as new Tiff images in the Output folder.

 <br>